Kamaleswaran-Lab/Sepy2.0/docs/SepyIMPORT_pipeline.md

 - M: `med_action_dose_unit`: Unit of the medication dose (Needed for vasopressors)
 - Columns specified in `drop_cols` are removed

+TODO: Basically, vasopressors and anti-infective meds are instances of two broader categories of data types that you'd like to handle w.r.t medications.
+Anti-infective meds: any med in this group can be given for "suspicion of infection", so it is only processed to check if there was one or not
+Vasopressors: We create separate columns in the supertables as indicator variables for each of the 6 vasopressor

 ### LABS File
 - M: `csn`: Unique encounter identifier
 - M: `pat_id`: Patient identifier